-Medicare Part B covers other medical expenses not covered under Part A. It covers up to 80 percent of the following services:
+Medicare Part B covers outpatient medical expenses not covered under Part A. It covers up to 80 percent of the following services:

 - certain screenings and tests

 - mental healthcare

 Medicare Advantage (Part C) plans are offered by private insurance carriers.
 You’ll find a large selection of plans with several different premiums and covered services.

 Medicare Advantage plans may offer some or all of the following benefits:

 - all original Medicare coverage